 Home searched in Tupac killing tied to wife of Duane ‘Keefe D’ Davis

-The home Las Vegas police searched this week in connection with the 1996 killing of rapper Tupac Shakur is linked to the wife of man whose nephew had been briefly named a suspect in the case, according to news reports at the time.
+The home police searched in connection with the 1996 killing of rapper Tupac Shakur is linked to the wife of a man whose nephew had been briefly named a suspect in the case, according to news reports.

 The home Las Vegas police searched this week in connection with the 1996 killing of rapper Tupac Shakur is linked to the wife of a reputed gang member whose nephew has been accused of being the gunman.